-- 3776 Century – Platinum’s main line of enthusiast fountain pens
+- 3776 Century – Platinum’s main line of enthusiast fountain pens.
+One of the great fountain pens sold today.

-- 3776 Century Nice – The same as the normal 3776 Century, but with translucent bodies.
+- 3776 Century Nice – Like the standard 3776 Century, but with translucent bodies.
 These often have rhodium or rose-gold plated components, which boost the price

 - Balance – The same pen as the Cool but with different trim.
-This includes the notable Platinum PTL-5000A ($61.80)
+This includes the popular Platinum PTL-5000A

 - Cool – Similar to the Preppy but with a high-end plastic body and an upgraded steel nib

-- Plaisir – A Preppy with a metal cap and pen body
+- Plaisir – A Preppy with a metal cap and pen body.
+Same nib, feed, and section as the Preppy

 - Preppy – An excellent entry-level fountain pen, selling for around $3

-- Procyon – Basically an upgrade Plaisir, with a nicer body and an upgraded steel nib with more line variation then the one the Preppy/Plaisir
+- Procyon – Basically an upgrade Plaisir, with an aluminum body.
+Has an upgraded steel nib with more line variation then the one the Preppy/Plaisir

-- Izumo – High-end lacquered fountain pens, We won’t cover it here.
+- Izumo – High-end lacquered fountain pens.
+We won’t cover them here because they are specialty pieces.

 - Maki-e – High-end pens with custom designs on the body.
-We won’t cover it here
+Also specialty pieces not covered here.

-Out of all Platinum’s fountain pens, the ones listed above are those that you would see mentioned the most often.
-The main enthusiast line is the 3776 Century, while the Preppy is the mainstream disposable pen.
-These two firmly buttress Platinum’s fountain pens, as least as far as the mainstream buyer in concerned.
+Out of all Platinum’s fountain pens, the ones above are those that you would see mentioned the most often.
+The main enthusiast line is the 3776 Century (often spelled #3776 Century), with the Preppy being the mainstream sub-$10 pen.
+These two firmly buttress Platinum’s fountain pen lineup, as least as far as the mainstream buyer in concerned.
 Both are world-class in their respective categories, so know that you are starting at a good place!

 The 3776 Century is a medium-size pen with a huge variation across the line.
-There are dozens of designs and prices can range from under $100 (again, on Amazon and import with no warranty) to well over $300.
+There are dozens of designs and prices can range from under $100 (again, on Amazon and imported from Japan with no warranty) to well over $300.
+This is the mainstay pen and if you want a gold nib Platinum fountain pen this is almost certainly the one to buy.

 The President is the full-sized version of the 3776 Century, and Platinum’s flagship fountain pen (putting aside limited edition and bespoke pens).

-All of Platinum’s pens mentioned so far are cartridge/converter pens.
+All of Platinum’s pens mentioned so far are cartridge/converters.

 Platinum Pen Sizes

-As you can see, the two are very similar in size.
+As you can see, the all the pens are very similar in size.
 The President is by no means a huge pen and then 3776 Century is not a tiny one.

 Platinum is known for its wonderful gold nibs, particularly because of the large amounts of feedback their nibs are designed to offer.
 This is a distinctly different feeling then the incredibly smooth writing of a Pilot.
 The Platinum nib are not scratchy, they just give you more of a feeling for the paper than some of their competition.
 This comes at the expense of some added friction.